Canadian Life Insurance company mergers and changes of ownership

 Monarch Life was bought by North American Life which in turn was acquired by Manufacturers Life.

 Metropolitan Life of Canada was bought by Mutual Life which has since changed its name to Clarica.
 Metropolitan Life accumulated some brokerage life insurance sales which Mutual Life didn't want so those clients were sold to Equitable Life.
-Some older, paid up industrial policies are still retained by the original Metropolitan Life and can be tracked down by using the toll free number 1-877-210-2212.
+Some older, paid up industrial policies are still retained by the original Metropolitan Life.

 Mutual Life changed its name to Clarica.